Z Forms: SSJ - SSGSSJ

 Usefuless: Not useful (so far).

 Even in the show it wasn't a very useful form.
-While the form greatly reduces power it also greatly reduces speed.
+While the form greatly increases power it also greatly reduces speed.
 That tradeoff is a death nail for most characters in the DB-verse.
 Speed is key to winning fights.
 Slow characters have no way to use all that power to hit faster characters especially since no one really uses Solar Flare effectively.

 Super Saiyan 2